seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 # Analysis drawn on the effectiveness of each of the test classes

+Initially, as seen in the uploaded pictures, the DataUtilities class had a mutation score of 88% and Range had 68%.
+This indicates that the test classes for testing the DataUtilities class was relatively effective, as a large majority of injected faults/mutants were caught by these test cases.
+Similarly, the test cases for the range class were also effective, as approximately two thirds of all injected mutants were effectively caught by our created test classes for Range.
+This fact indicates that the initial test classes from the previous assignment were relatively extensive and effective in catching bugs.
+After adding new test cases to the existing test classes, most classes were able to achieve 100% or near 100% mutation score.
+This indicates that with a few added test cases for each class, the test classes were **very effective** at catching mutants, and thus comprised a very precise test class, and thus very effective test cases for each method and the overall system under test.
+Overall, the initial mutation scores for both Range and DataUtilities was relatively high, indicating initially adequate test classes, and the test classes following some additional test cases achieved near 100% effectiveness in killing mutants, indicating a strong set of test cases.

 # A discussion on the effect of equivalent mutants on mutation score accuracy
+The presence of equivalent mutations has an impact on the quantitative mutation score accuracy for mutation testing.
+Specifically, equivalent mutants make it where a block of code under test may actually have a higher mutation score in reality than the tool reports.
+This is due to the possible presence of equivalent mutations that the mutation tool does not avoid and thus reports as multiple surviving mutants when in fact it is really one single logical mutant missed.

+...to be continued

 # A discussion of what could have been done to improve the mutation score of the test suites